embvm/embvm-core/docs/development/developer_guide.md

  > On occasion, I've seen classes with an `Initialize()` procedure that is expected to be called by the client code.
 This is just sloppy.
 Initialization is the constructor's purpose, and its guaranteed to be called when the instance is created.
 By contrast, there's no guarantee that client code will call the `Initialize` procedure, or know when to call it.

 Instances should always use atomic initialization to avoid bugs and keep the implementation clear.
-Atomic initialization is also a pre-requisite for immutable instances.
+Atomic initialization is also a prerequisite for immutable instances.

 ## Prefer immutable instances